liquid-rocketry-illinois/RCP-Host/RCP.md

   various methods, etc.
 - Heartbeat packet: Packets sent from the host to the target.
 If consecutive heartbeats are not received by the target in the time specified, the target should initiate an emergency stop.
+- Fully Qualified Device Name (FQDN): The 16 bit identifier that makes up a unique number that identifies a device on the target.
+The first 8 bits indicate the device class, the next indicate a device ID.
+Two devices may share the same ID, as long as they are not under the same device class.

 ### Device Classes

 A device class is an 8 bit identifier which encodes the type of device of something.
-For example, a solenoid, a sensor, a software component, etc. Device classes, combined with a device ID number (if necessary), can be used to uniquely identify an individual device on a target.
+For example, a solenoid, a sensor, a software component, etc. Device classes, combined with a device ID number (if relevant), form the FQDN and can be used to uniquely identify an individual device on a target.
+Some devices, such as the test state, do not require IDs, since there can only be one such device present.

 The defined device classes are as follows: